ngpal/mangolang/docs/devjournal.md

 # 11-10-2025

-- [x] `SETIP` privilaged instruction
+- [x] first sector contains BIOS, its loaded by the host from the ROM
-- [ ] first sector contains BIOS, its loaded by the host from the ROM
+- [x] the BIOS then gets executed, which saves the IVT, and loads the Interrupt handlers into memory
-- [ ] the BIOS then gets executed, which saves the IVT, and loads the Interrupt handlers into memory
+  - [x] lets define 8 interrupts for now
-  - [ ] lets define 64 interrupts for now
+    - [x] 0 - print char
-    - [ ] 0 - print char
+    - [x] 2 - send command to disk
-    - [ ] 2 - send command to disk
+    - [x] rest can `IRET` straight back
-    - [ ] rest can `IRET` straight back
+  - [x] MMIO definitions for disk and terminal
-  - [ ] MMIO definitions for disk and terminal
+  - [x] enterrupt handlers can live in sectors 1-8 and will be loaded in by the BIOS
-  - [ ] enterrupt handlers can live in sectors 1-8 and will be loaded in by the BIOS
+  - [x] user code can live in sector 9-72 (16KB) (64 sectors)
-  - [ ] user code can live in sector 9-72 (16KB) (64 sectors)
+- [ ] imul and idiv subroutines are horribly inefficient. fix that

 ## Memory Layout